ogusarenko/mke-docs/content/docs/upgrade-from-MKE-3.md

 {{< callout type="info" >}}

-A KDD mode migration is irreversible.
-Thus, to reduce risk, when migrating enterprise clusters, it is recommended that you work directly with Mirantis to plan the process and monitor it through to completion.
+A KDD mode upgrade is irreversible.
+Thus, to reduce risk, when upgrading enterprise clusters, it is recommended that you work directly with Mirantis to plan the process and monitor it through to completion.